-Please fill out the International Student Arrival Form, which is sent to your Macalester email address, as soon as your travel plans are finalized.
-We will pick-up those who complete the Arrival Form.
+Please fill out the International Student Arrival Form, which will be sent to your Macalester email address around mid-summer, as soon as your travel plans are finalized.
+We will pick up those who complete the Arrival Form and need transportation.
 Notify the International Student Programs staff of any last-minute travel changes.